Simultaneous Multi-objective Alignment Across Verifiable and Non-verifiable Rewards: Related Work

 \section{Related Work}

-\textbf{Process Reward Model.} Process supervision addresses a core limitation of outcome-only evaluation by giving rewards on intermediate reasoning steps, helping systems avoid trajectories that look correct but contain logical errors.
-The foundational approach involves collecting step-level human annotations for mathematical reasoning tasks and training process reward models on these dense supervision signals ~\citep{lightman2023let, xia2025beyond}. {Follow-up work scales supervision with automated or weakly supervised labels, for example per-step Monte Carlo rollouts or self-generated labels \citep{wang2023math,luo2024improve}.
-Beyond standard PRMs, recent variants introduce progress or verifier signals that score both partial correctness and future success, improving search and ranking during decoding \citep{chen2025better,setlur2024rewarding}.
-There are also training objectives that regularize PRMs to improve stability~\citep{zhang2024entropy}.
-Practical studies discuss data generation, evaluation pitfalls, and how PRMs differ from value functions that predict eventual solvability from partial traces~\citep{zhang2025lessons}.
-Process-level search with step-wise scoring has further been shown to beat outcome-level test-time compute baselines in several setups, including controlled decoding, tree-structured search, and value/verification-guided search \citep{mudgal2023controlled, liu2023don, yao2023tree, snell2025scaling, setlur2024rewarding, wang2025value}.}
+\textbf{Process Reward Model.} Process supervision addresses a core limitation of outcome-only evaluation by giving rewards to intermediate reasoning steps, helping systems avoid trajectories that look correct but contain logical errors.
+Canonical approaches involve collecting step-level human annotations for math reasoning tasks and training process reward models on these dense supervision signals ~\citep{lightman2024lets, xia-etal-2025-beyond}. {Follow-up work scales supervision with automated or weakly supervised labels like per-step Monte Carlo rollouts or self-generated labels \citep{wang-etal-2024-math,luo2024improve}.
+Beyond standard PRMs, recent variants introduce progress or verifier signals that score both partial correctness and future success \citep{chen2025better,setlur2025rewarding}.
+There are also training objectives that regularize PRMs to improve stability~\citep{zhang2025entropyregularized}.
+Practical studies discuss data generation, evaluation pitfalls, and how PRMs differ from value functions that predict eventual solvability from partial traces~\citep{zhang-etal-2025-lessons}.
+Process-level search with stepwise scoring has further been shown to beat outcome-level test-time compute baselines in setups including controlled decoding, tree-structured search, and value-guided search \citep{mudgal2024controlleddecodinglanguagemodels, liu2024dontthrowawayvalue, yao2023tree, snell2025scaling, setlur2025rewarding, wang2025value}.}